Exponential-User/UBTM-lightmode/README.md

 ------------

-These are just Changes nothing special.
+If you want to insert it, Follow the instructions included with the file named **`Instructions.txt`**

-well maybe there are, Like the Kill Feed or the Respawn button
+These are just Changes, There are something special like the shadows and transtions.

 - The Dark Mode mod is buggy, I'll find a fix for it soon or later.